 I can only see more of my rooms in the house going this way as I love how it brings a botanical and natural feel to my home.

 A. Pink is a tint of red, while green is a mix of blue and yellow.
-The complementary colour for pink is greenish-blue or teal, while the complementary colour for green is pinkish-red or magenta.
-Therefore, the colours that complement both pink and green together are teal and magenta.
+The complementary color for pink is greenish-blue or teal, while the complementary color for green is pinkish-red or magenta.
+Therefore, the colors that complement both pink and green together are teal and magenta.

 Q. What rooms are best designed using pink?